Fundamental theorem of arithmetic: Canonical representation of a positive integer

 where a finite number of the n_{i} are positive integers, and the others are zero.

 Allowing negative exponents provides a canonical form for positive rational numbers.

 Arithmetic operations

 The canonical representations of the product, greatest common divisor (GCD), and least common multiple (LCM) of two numbers a and b can be expressed simply in terms of the canonical representations of a and b themselves:

-However, integer factorization, especially of large numbers, is much more difficult than computing products, GCDs, or LCMs.
-So these formulas have limited use in practice.
+However, integer factorization, especially of large numbers, is much more difficult than computing products, GCDs, or LCMs, so these formulas have limited use in practice.

 Arithmetic functions

 Many arithmetic functions are defined using the canonical representation.
 In particular, the values of additive and multiplicative functions are determined by their values on the powers of prime numbers.

 Proof

-The proof uses Euclid's lemma (Elements VII, 30): If a prime divides the product of two integers, then it must divide at least one of these integers.
+The proof of uniqueness uses Euclid's lemma (Elements VII, 30): If a prime divides the product of two integers, then it must divide at least one of these integers.